 - Friday & Saturday 9am-5pm

 What Safety Measures have been put in place?

 The Muskego Public Library is committed to the safety of our patrons and staff.
 The following protective measures have been put in place:

 - Staff wear masks and have adopted a building cleaning schedule.

-- The public is required to wear masks per the State mandate from 8/1/2020 (masks will be provided).
+- The public is required to wear masks per the library board mandate (masks will be provided if needed).

 - Social distancing measures are set up.

 The Library reopening has been set up along these guidelines:

 - No children’s playgroups, or other social interactive activities.

 - Seating, carrels and tables – arranged to allow distance.